oskariorg/oskari-documentation/3 Setup instructions/00100-ServerClustering.md

 A server cluster can be used to increase availability, reliability and scalability and help deal with software crashes/hardware failures etc in the system.

-A simple clustered environment can be set up by having 1-n Jetty-servers (or Tomcat etc) running Oskari-server based webapp and having a load balancer like nginx as a an entrypoint that forwards requests to the Jetty-instances.
+A simple clustered environment can be set up by having 1-n application servers (Tomcat/Jetty etc) running Oskari-server based webapp and having a load balancer like nginx or Apache httpd as a an entrypoint that forwards (and even load-balances) requests to the application servers.
 The requests can be forwarded in a round-robin fashion.
 "Sticky sessions" are not required but could benefit debugging etc (see Identified challenges).

 Currently this means:
 - User sessions can be saved/tracked in Redis (shared between nodes)